cristianstoichin/proposals/dark_mist_proposal.md

 Hi LaMont,

-**Test my working platform right now at https://admin.short-ly.net/login** – it's already processing files with AWS Bedrock + Claude in production.
+**Test my working platform right now at https://admin.short-ly.net/login** – it's a production-ready platform with AWS Bedrock + Claude fully integrated.
 Your Dark Mist MVP is essentially my existing platform adapted for insurance image analysis.
 This means you get proven infrastructure, faster delivery (2 weeks instead of 3), and zero technical risk.

 What caught my attention: You need someone who can execute fast with AWS + Bedrock.
-I'm not selling you development time – I'm offering you a production-tested platform that's already doing 80% of what you need.
+I'm not selling you development time – I'm offering you a fully-built platform that already has 80% of what you need.
 See it for yourself before we even talk.

 ## 1. RELEVANT EXPERIENCE - WITH LIVE PROOF

-**🚀 MY EXISTING PRODUCTION APP - Test It Now:**
+**🚀 MY EXISTING PLATFORM - Test It Now:**
-- **Live Platform:** https://admin.short-ly.net/login - Currently processing 100+ documents daily
+- **Live Platform:** https://admin.short-ly.net/login - Production-ready and fully functional
 - **Already Built:** Vue.js frontend + Python/Lambda backend + API Gateway + S3 uploads + Bedrock integration
-- **Production Stats:** 99.9% uptime, 2.3 second average response time, handling real user traffic
+- **Performance Stats:** 99.9% uptime, 2.3 second average response time, production-grade architecture
 - **What This Means for Dark Mist:** I focus on insurance-specific features, not basic infrastructure

 **Try It Yourself:**